 Texas Motor Speedway (1.5 miles, Intermediate, quad oval) in Fort Worth, Texas

-Celebrity in the Formula scene gained the Oval in 2001, when the "Firestone Firehawk 600" the former CART series was canceled due to high speeds: Paul Tracy reached in free practice on Saturday, a record speed of 236,678 mph (380,896 km / h) at Texas Motor Speedway, at G-forces by a factor of 5 for about 3/4 of the round.
+Celebrity in the Formula scene gained the Oval in 2001, when the "Firestone Firehawk 600" the former CART series had to be canceled due to high speeds: Paul Tracy reached in free practice on Saturday, a record speed of 236,678 mph (380,896 km / h) at the Texas Motor Speedway, at G-forces by a factor of 5 for about 3/4 of the round.
 After practice and qualifying reported 21 of the 25 participating drivers of dizziness when they had driven more than 10 rounds.
-Patrick Carpentier could not walk properly, for example, for ten minutes straight after disembarking.
-When the Indy cars as a G-Overload can not happen, however, because CART seinerseit turbo engines began, which were much higher speeds than is possible with today's suction units.
-At Wikipedia there is to this, in connection canceled, race still a complete, very interesting article .
+Patrick Carpentier could not walk properly, for example for ten minutes straight after disembarking.
+The IndyCars as a G-Overload can not happen, however, because CART seinerseit turbo engines began, with which much higher speeds than were possible with today's suction units.
+In Wikipedia there is to this, after being canceled, race nor a complete, very interesting article .